sherwin-dc/ES-synth-cw/README.md

 ### Class for knobs

 A class for the knobs `Knob` is implemented.
-It is initilaised with a pointer to the coressponding shared data (`volume`, `octave`, `sound`, `reverb`).
+It is initilaised with a pointer to the corresponding shared data (`volume`, `octave`, `sound`, `reverb`).
 The method `update` reads in the old state and new state of the knob and writes the rotation variable to the address of the pointer.

 Such implementation gives a cleaner code in the `scanKeysTask` task.
-This can also support future extension such as switching functionality *(?)* in each knob, which can be easily implemented by changing the child pointer in the class.
+This can also support future extension such as switching functionality of each knob simpy by changing the child pointer in the class.